teraspora/fractagons/README.md

 Rotate the image by pi/2, pi/4 or half a sector (pi/n, where n is the order of the fractagon) using the keys “O”, “o”, and “*” respectively.

 Reflect L-R or Up-Down with “r” and “p”.
-Change various other parameters with “$”, “P”, “f”, “’”, “#”, “.”, “/”, “!”, … (see reference abave or look at the code in function (key-typed).
+Change various other parameters with “$”, “P”, “f”, “’”, “#”, “.”, “/”, “!”, … (see reference above or look at the code in function (key-typed).

 To save an image hit “s”.
 It will be saved in a subdirectory of the directory from which the program has been run, called /images.
 There will also be saved along with it a small text file containing the state map for that fractagon.
 If you want to recreate an image, just load its state map file, which has the same name as the image file except with a .frm extension instead of .png.

 So how do you do that?
 Just hit the underscore key (“_”) and you will be presented with a file chooser.
+Select the file that is named as the image but with a .frm extension.

 To clear the screen and start again hit “z”.